Fern davin.50webs.com

 • Debugging relative hyperlinks and image links with Alt-x testlinks Enter.

-• Adding an image to the background of your web page.
+• Adding an image to the background of your Web page.

-• Uploading a website to Ripway.
+• Uploading a Website to 50webs.com

-Tutorial 3 Questions
+Tutorial 03 Questions

 • Ordered and unordered lists: <ul>, <ol> and <li>.